MetalKid/ClassyMapper/README.md

 --------------------------------
 C# Property Mapper that utilizes attributes in order to perform the mapping.

 While I personally love auto mappers, I don't like being forced to configure one type to another.
-In the end, we am just mapping one set of properties to another set of properties.
+In the end, we are just mapping one set of properties to another set of properties.
 All I care about is that the names match (or we can tell it what name to look for) and the types are assignable.
 ClassyMapper will do just that!

 Basic Usage